 Colorblindness can affect some people who aren't born with it.
 Certain eye diseases can lead to it, and it also can happen along with leukemia, Parkinson's disease, Alzheimer's disease, sickle cell anemia, or alcohol use disorder.

-Certain drugs can have colorblindness as a side effect, including some that treat heart disease, high blood pressure, erectile dysfunction, nervous ailments, or emotional disorders.
+Certain drugs -- including some that treat heart disease, high blood pressure, erectile dysfunction, nervous ailments, or emotional disorders -- can have colorblindness as a side effect.
 Colorblindness also can come from working around chemicals like fertilizers or solvents.
+But while things like taking certain drugs or working with certain chemicals can cause secondary color deficiency, it is very uncommon.

-If your child is colorblind, you may not know it until he starts to learn the names of colors.
-Or he may have a hard time in school with exams or homework that use color-coded materials.
+If your child is colorblind, you may not know it until they start to learn the names of colors.
+Or they may have a hard time in school with exams or homework that use color-coded materials.
 It's a good idea to test kids' color vision around age 4.
 If colorblindness runs in your family, have your child tested by an eye doctor.

 The main way to tell if someone's colorblind is the Ishihara color test.
 It uses images of dots in many colors.
 If you see color correctly, you'll spot a number or some other shape in each image.
 If you're colorblind, you won't be able to.
 You can get the test to use on yourself, but an eye doctor can do it better.

 Apps for your cellphone or tablet computer can tell you what color something is.
 You take a photo, and when you tap on a place in the image, the app tells you the color.
 Some apps can even tell shades of colors.
-If you have red-green colorblindness, special lenses may let you see colors more clearly.
+If you have red-green colorblindness, special lenses may let you see colors more clearly, although their effectiveness is widely controversial.
+For instance, special lenses to correct for color deficiency are not permitted for pilots.

 If you're colorblind, it can help to ask someone to help you put labels on your clothes that tell you what color they are, so you can choose things that match.
 Arrange your closet so that clothes you can wear together hang close to one another.
 You also might memorize the order of colors in various objects, like traffic lights.